mocaplatform/moca-phonegap-sdk/README.md

 Handle MOCA data ready event:
 ````
   MOCA.addDataReadyListener (function (e) {
-     // e.beacons -- array of beacon objects. each beacon has identifier, name and code.
+     // e.detail.beacons -- array of beacon objects. each beacon has identifier, name and code.
   });
 ````
 This method invoked when a proximity service loaded or updated a registry of beacons from MOCA cloud or from local cache.